Don't Anger Your Customers!

 It's amazing how some small business operators are willing to allow emotions to affect their business.

 Timeout!
 Keen to help improve the bland look for my old branding.
-Musings about the sharp style at http://baddeckcabottrailcampground.com?
-Undoubtedly a world-class Baddeck based campground if, perhaps required inside the general Nova Scotia location.
+Musings about the sharp style at http://farrislaw.net?
+Undoubtedly a great personal injury lawyer if, perhaps required inside the general MISSOURI location.
 Make an opinion.
 Appreciated!

 We had enrolled our beagle puppy Finn in a 6 week puppy class this July.
 We chose it because it was 6 weeks long and would be scheduled to end just before our wedding.
 We had signed up for a class earlier in the summer but it was cancelled 3 hours before the first class due to a lack of interest so we signed up for the next class.

 We attended one class and it was fine.
 Twenty five minutes before the second class was set to start we got a phone message as we we're walking out the door saying that class was cancelled this week because the instructor was ill and also would be cancelled the week after.
 The 6 week class was suddenly stretched into 8 weeks, not exactly fitting our timeline.
 I called to inform the instructor we would have to drop out of the class and requested a refund.

 After no reply to our phone message, my wife Katlyn sent an email requesting the refund as well.
 Finally a few weeks later there was a reply requesting our mailing address to send a refund.
 We offered to come pick up the cheque but we're told that was not an option and it would be mailed in 5 to 7 business days.

 Well a month passed by and no cheque in the mail.
 I left another voice message (apparently this business does not like answering phones) trying to be as nice as possible, asking where the refund was.
 A few days later, about September 18th, a cheque appeared in the mail back dated to July 31.
 It was only for $75, we paid $100 for the class.